danielang2020/danielang2020.github.io/practices/sentence.md

 - I'm not in on the joke.

 - I've never liked ice cream.
 That being said(nevertheless), I definitely want to try the new ice cream parlor in town.

+- I'll be in your area at 6, can I pick up the book then?